Overview

 - Addressing threats 24/7

-Petros Andreou, Head of IT at BSM, says:
+The Head of IT says:

 “Redscan was the company which met all the criteria we had in mind.
 I always pay attention to personal relationships with potential partners.
 Right from the start, I had an Account Manager working with me helping me to identify the best solution for our needs and providing the information I needed to make my decision.”